atata-framework/atata.io/examples/verification-of-labels.md

 ---
 layout: article
-title: Verification of Labels
+title: Verification of labels
-description: How to verify the text of labels associated with inputs.
+description: How to verify a text of labels associated with inputs.
 ---

 {{ page.description }}